hanhvietphan/macos-thinkpad-t430/README.md

 			-> Put the .aml files on the folder: ACPI/patched inside clover UEFI

-KEXTS
+#### Kexts

-    -> Make a beckup of AppleBacklight.kext (Brightness) Why? for future updates you need to reinstall the original and then reinstall the pached
+	- Make a beckup of AppleBacklight.kext (Brightness) Why? for future updates you need to reinstall the original and then reinstall the pached

 		** Warning!, the backlight kext inside kexts folder is patched for T430 brightness full range control

-	-> Now, install all the kexts from the folder using “Kext Utility.app” (look inside tools folder)
+	- Now, install all the kexts from the folder using “Kext Utility.app” (look inside tools folder)

-VOODOO EXTRA FILES (for Keyboard)
+#### Voodoo Extra Files (for Keyboard)

-	-> enter inside voodoo's' folder with the terminal sudo cp org.rehabman.voodoo.driver.Daemon.plist /Library/LaunchDaemons
-		sudo cp VoodooPS2Daemon /usr/bin
+	- Go to the voodoo's' folder with the terminal sudo cp org.rehabman.voodoo.driver.Daemon.plist /Library/LaunchDaemons sudo cp VoodooPS2Daemon /usr/bin

-NOW, RESTART AND GET AUDIO WORKING
+#### Restart at get audio working

-	-> after restart you need to flush the kexts: sudo touch /System/Library/Extensions && sudo kextcache -u / -> restart again to see the audio working!
+	- After restarting you need to flush the kexts: sudo touch /System/Library/Extensions && sudo kextcache -u /

-NO AUDIO YET?
+	- Restart again to hear the audio working!

-	-> sudo touch /System/Library/Extensions && sudo kextcache -u /
+	- Repeat the process if nescessary sudo touch /System/Library/Extensions && sudo kextcache -u /
-	-> Restart Again!
+	- Restart Again!

-	* If you have problems, try to disable the option No Cache on config.plist and restart again.
+	* If you keep having problems, try disabling the option 'No Cache' in config.plist and restart again.

-HWMONITOR
+#### HWMONITOR

-	-> Put the HWMONITOR from tools folder on applications and open it, you should read power, clock, and temps of your CPU
+	- Put the HWMONITOR from tools folder in Applications and open it, you should read power, clock, and temps of your CPU

-NO HIBERNATE AT ALL
+#### Disable Hibernation
 	-> Disable Hibernation and related options
         sudo pmset -a hibernatemode 0
         sudo rm /var/vm/sleepimage
         sudo mkdir /var/vm/sleepimage
         sudo pmset -a standby 0
         sudo pmset -a autopoweroff 0

+**And that's it!
+You're done.
+Hopefully.** =)

 ABOUT THIS DSDT CODE

-    -> basically I modified some original patches from Rehabman:
+    -> ThiagoSchetini modified some original patches from Rehabman:

 			[modified] Lenovo X220
 				-> added T430 sleep leds